 A Language Lab and an E-Lab that provides students with the resource to improve their proficiency in English and Spanish are available to support students in order for them to reach the desired level of bilingualism.
-One of the functions of the Language Lab is to offer preparatory courses for students who do not meet the language requirements to enroll in a degree-granting program.
+One of the functions of the Language Lab is to offer preparatory courses for students who do not meet the language requirements to enroll in a degree granting program.
 Various rigorous and challenging software programs at different proficiency levels are used.
 Net Tutor® online tutoring services are available in both English and Spanish.
-Other online resources such as the UAGM-Carolina Campus Virtual Library, E-Books, E-Libros, Tell Me More (Rosetta Stone), and Wimba Voice.
-Students may request the E-Lab informative brochure from the Integrated Services Office at any time.
+Other online resources such as Gurabo's Virtual Library, E-Books, E-Libros, Tell Me More (Rosetta Stone), and Wimba Voice.
+Students may request the E-Lab informative brochure from the Student Success Coach/Retention Officer at any time.

-The goal is to provide students with a high-quality education in both languages (English and Spanish) and offer them tools to ensure success in their university and professional lives.
+The goal is to provide students with a highquality education in both languages (English and Spanish) and offer them tools to ensure success in their university and professional lives.